PlutoZhang/ztrial-scenarios/scenario_1.md

 ### What to do next
-The next step is to use the MVS Explorer to submit data sets that contain JCL to Job Entry Subsystem (JES).

-## Submitting data sets in MVS Explorer

-### About this task
-You will use the MVS Explorer to submit data sets that contain JCL to Job Entry Subsystem (JES).

-### Procedure
-1. XXX
-2. XXX
-3. XXX

-### Results

-### What to do next

-Next, you'll use Job Entry Subsystem (JES) explorer to query JES jobs with filters, and view the related status.
+The next step is to use the JES Explorer to query the jobs with filters and view its related status.

 ## Querying the JES job and viewing its related status in JES explorer